frasal-test/freepixonoci/README.md

-# Freepix
+# FreepixOnOCI

-Freepix is a Python tool for generating high-quality images using the F-Lite text-to-image diffusion model from Freepik.
+FreepixOnOCI is a Python tool for generating high-quality images using the F-Lite text-to-image diffusion model from Freepik.
 This tool provides a simple command-line interface for creating images from text prompts with various customization options.

 ## Features